 How we are supporting each other:

-- On Our Own has setup virtual meetings for member support.
-Click here for the schedule.
+- On Our Own has setup virtual meetings for member support. **SMART Meeting changes as of 4/20/2020** Click here for the schedule.

 - Daily phone calls to members from peer support specialists.

 - Food from the pantry.
 Call us in advance!

 - Contact us if you would like updates by text message or Facebook.

 On Our Own Charlottesville offers a safe space for those are struggling with life challenges due to trauma, mental illness, addiction, or any interruption to your best well-being.
 If you find yourself in need of support, a place to lay your worries, a place to be understood, or just a place to sit with other folks in safety and comfort during this difficult time, we invite to come in.
 Our services are always free and our hearts are always open.

 To provide mutual support, self-help, advocacy, education, information and referral services for individuals who acknowledge having significant problems in their lives due to mental health challenges and who are seeking to take responsibility for their own growth and recovery while supporting each other.
 We actively advocate for positive change within the traditional mental health system.